monikkabusto/movietickets/movie-tickets/README.md

 - prepare schedule every week

 ADDED TO DO:
 -update taken seats
+	As a service representative, I want to display the available seats of a given movie screening schedule, so I can let the customer choose seat(s).
+-
+As a system administrator, I want to create optimal movie screening schedules.
+A movie screening schedule in a theater is designed for a week.
+In the Philippines, for example, a new movie week starts each Wednesday.
+Therefore, a movie theater has to prepare a new movie schedule at the beginning of every week.
+For each week's movie program, management must determine what movies will be shown, on which screens, on which days, and at what times.
+Typically, on each screen, a theater can accommodate three to five showings per day (3-5 showings per day), where a &ldquo;showing&rdquo; is defined as the screening of one movie, including trailers and advertisements.
+This means that a 6-screen theater needs to program around 148 showings per week (24 showings a day &times; 7 days a week).

 ## Stories

 As a service representative, I want to see the movie screening schedules, so I can inform the customer and ask for his/her choice. [done]

 As a service representative, I want to display the available seats of a given movie screening schedule, so I can let the customer choose seat(s).

 As a service representative, I want to book selected seats and print tickets.
 (Note: Other service representatives are likely to be booking for the same movie seats, on behalf of the customer)